 17489 Greifswald

-- Adämmer, P., Lehmann, S. and Schüssler, R. (2023): Local Predictability in High Dimensions.
+- Adämmer, P., Lehmann, S. and Schüssler, R. A. (2025): Local Predictability in High Dimensions, Journal of Business & Economic Statistics, in press [Link].

 Research grants: